DecisionTables/decision-tables-intro/README.md

-# Introduction to DECISION TABLES
+# Introduction to decision tables

 ## What the decision table is?